-- King Renly Baratheon and Ser Loras Tyrell exchange a look when Brienne of Tarth asks to become one of Renly's Kingsguard.
+- King Renly Baratheon and Ser Loras Tyrell exchange a glance when Brienne of Tarth asks to become one of Renly's Kingsguards.
 As Renly considers her request, Loras' expression basically reads, "Tell her no." Renly decides to disregard this silent plea, much to Loras' irritation.

 - In "Second Sons," Tyrion Lannister raises his glass in pity to Loras, and his eyes say, "You're next to get married."
 Loras, who is already quite frustrated from the day's events, sighs and turns his head away.

 - Walder delivers the speech that will signal the massacre at the Red Wedding, Catelyn shares a look of fear with a smiling Roose Bolton, who even signals her to look beneath his sleeve.
 He's wearing armour, showing he's in on the impending betrayal.